 Dinner at Crowdy was the perfect place to end our first day as an engaged couple.

-Bren rang his parents that night to tell them of our good news and to organise a bbq, sometime soon, to celebrate with them.
+Bren rang his parents that night to tell them of our good news and organise a bbq sometime soon to celebrate with them.
 We chose not to have a long engagement.
 Six months was plenty of time to plan a wedding.